GregoireSand/citation-generator/README.md

 # citation-generator
- It is a famous people's citation generator with Javascript
+A famous people's citation generator with Javascript